Spencer Dinwiddie NBA Playoffs Player Props: Nets vs. 76ers

 Spencer Dinwiddie Insights vs. the 76ers

-- Dinwiddie's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Nets average 99.2 per game, which ranks 28th among NBA teams.
+- Dinwiddie's Nets average 99.2 possessions per game, which ranks 28th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

+- Defensively, the 76ers are third in the league, giving up 110.9 points per game.

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.
+- The 76ers are the second-ranked squad in the NBA, allowing 41.2 rebounds per game.

-- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per game.
+- Looking at assists, the 76ers are sixth in the NBA, allowing 24.2 per contest.

 Spencer Dinwiddie vs. the 76ers